jglick/edit-bug/README.txt

 ’Twas brillig, and the slithy toves
       Did gyre and gimble in the wabe:
-All mimsy were the borogoves,
+All mimsy wre the borogoves,
       And the mome raths outgrabe.

 “Beware the Jabberwock, my son!